theochem/horton/doc/user_integration_grids.rst

 where ``coordinates`` is an array with Cartesian coordinates of the atoms, ``numbers`` is an array with (integer) element numbers and ``pseudo_numbers`` is an array with floating point effective core charges.
-These arrays are alway available when one loads a molecule from a file.
+These arrays are always available when one loads a molecule from a file.
 For example:

 .. code-block:: python